A concluding example & story

 The coastal village of Blue Meadows, in the north-west of England, was founded some centuries ago by a handful of families, fishermen and farmers.

-At the beginning of the twentieth century Blue Meadows had grown into a small town, prosperous thanks to the rising demand for fish.
+By the beginning of the twentieth century, Blue Meadows had grown into a small town, prosperous thanks to the rising demand for fish.

 The last quarter of the twentieth century saw a rapid decline of the family-run fishing businesses, many of which had to give up — at least fishing.
 In the following period, former fishing families transformed Blue Meadows into a place for tourists.
 The highlights were an old fishing boat, which had been turned into a museum, and the beautiful harbour area, which was now a place where people went for a stroll or visited the fish restaurant.